spham395/05-Python-Programming/chapter4/user-functions.md

 ## Parameters and Arguments

+#### Parameters

 Parameters are defined within the parentheses; they are undefined variables that you want to use within the function.
-This keeps the global scope clean \(we will learn more about this coming up\).
-You pass arguments \(defined variables\) on the function call.
-As shown below:
+This keeps the global scope clean.

+#### Arguments

+Arguments are defined variables that you pass on the function call.

+**Example of Parameters and Arguments:**

+* **\*\*kwargs is used to pass a keyworded, variable-length argument list**

 ```py
 def sales_tax(amount):​ # function and parameter amount